johankoskinen/CHDH-SNA/README.md

  If you need to update your version of R, a handy guide is provided [here](https://www.linkedin.com/pulse/3-methods-update-r-rstudio-windows-mac-woratana-ngarmtrakulchol)

+ Please note that RSiena is no longer maintained on CRAN.
+Now the latest version fo RSiena and other packages is found here: [GitHub/RSiena](https://github.com/stocnet/rsiena/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->